geokkjer/blog/content/about.md

 Hello, World!

-I am a 48 yaer old man that is trying to pivot into tech.
+I am a 48 year old.
+I am trying to pivot into tech.
 I am looking for Kubernetes, GitOps and general Linux work.